Matze08/DHBW-Raumplaner3D/readme.md

 This is a university project for the module "Einsatz von Web-Technologien" by Matthias F. and Michael B.

+**The architecture specification can be found in `docs.md`** Other than this readme, there are some other markdown-files (and a mockup presentation) in the root folder of this project (e.g. `model.md`) which contain additional information about the project.

 ## Inhaltsverzeichnis
 - [Installation](#installation)
   - [Requirements](#requirements)